The Importance of Protein in the Body

 The recommended daily allowance (RDA) for protein is 0.8 grams per kilogram of bodyweight.
 For a women who weighs 150 pounds, this would amount to 60 grams of protein per day (divide your weight by 2.2 to calculate kg).
 This number is the absolute minimum requirement for the average adult.

 Protein needs increase as adults get older, and for people who exercise regularly.
 The American College of Sports Medicine recommends 1.2-1.7 g/kg/day for those aiming to increase muscle mass.
+Most experts agree that this higher recommendation of protein is much more ideal than the RDA!

 Can Protein Help You Lose Weight?